lvo5/Alexandre_lab_omicscode/README.md

-# Dr. Alexandre's at the University of Tennessee at Knoxville
+# Omics analysis toolbox for beginners
-##
+## Correspondent: Dr. Alexandre's lab at the University of Tennessee at Knoxville